ONLYOFFICE/office-js-api/Slide/ApiShape/Methods/GetClassType.md

 # GetClassType

-Returns a type of the ApiShape class.
+Returns the type of the ApiShape class.

 ## Syntax